-She and her husband, retired pastor Robert Alley, have three married children and four grandchildren.
+She and her husband, retired pastor Robert Alley, have three married children and five grandchildren.
 Her current interests include flower gardening, Celtic Christian prayers and songs, and afternoon teas.

 Beth Bergman enjoys helping students and faculty organize course schedules.
 She likes helping students find their way through the registration process at EMS.
 Along with advisors, she walks students through their seminary career and helps them make choices about courses that fit their schedule and their academic goals.
 In addition to her work at EMS she is the mother of two active teenage boys.
 When she’s not at work or shuttling her boys to sports practice, she enjoys camping and biking together with her husband, Mark, and two boys.

 Beverly is eager to tell folks she meets that she has the best job at the Seminary!
 She feels privileged to have the opportunity to interact with students, faculty, staff, and visitors on a daily basis.
 As Office Coordinator, Secretary to Seminary Admissions and the CPE program, her days are filled with lots of variety and detail.

 In 2002, as she and her family were planning a move to VA, she prayed that God would lead her to the job He had in mind for her, and is grateful for His leading to the seminary community.